 For instance, you might be able to accelerate the flow of the work by relieving some performers of time-consuming tasks.
 Consider whether some tasks could occur in an "assembly-line mode," where certain people specialize in certain things.

-Let’s say highly skilled content creators would normally perform a large amount of editing and formatting as part of their roles.
+Let's say that highly skilled instructional designers would normally perform a large amount of editing and formatting as part of their roles.
 Yet they can easily become bogged down in these painstaking tasks and introduce a bottleneck in the workflow.

 You might evaluate whether using specialized editors and formatters could remove that burden from the instructional designers' shoulders, leaving them to concentrate on what they do best.
 Making shifts in areas such as these could alleviate much of the pressure in the workflow.

-In summary, by including caveats, constraints, and assumptions in your estimates, realistically adjusting certain project criteria, and brainstorming alternative ways of performing work are effective options for handling challenging estimating scenarios.
-Part 3 will continue with yet another set of ideas!
+In conclusion, including caveats, constraints, and assumptions in your estimates; realistically adjusting certain project criteria; and brainstorming alternative ways of performing work are effective options for handling challenging estimating scenarios.
+Next, Part 3 continues with yet another set of ideas.